pip-services/pip-services-docs/content/en/getting_started/recipes/factories/_index.md

 In order to learn how to use the toolkit’s default factories, we will create a memory lock.
 The procedure also applies to other default factories and their components.

 For this, we need to import the default factory first.
-In addition, we need to import the Descriptor class, as we use it to locate the memory lock.
+In addition, we need to import the Descriptor class, because we use it to locate the memory lock.
 These actions can be done with the following commands:

 {{< tabsection >}}
   Not available